Dropping In

 Evo Hotel — Salt Lake City, Utah

-We hope the hotels of the future look a little more like the Evo in Salt Lake City, where there’s a skatepark and a climbing facility and guests never have to be afraid to fall.
+We hope the hotels of the future look a little more like the Evo in Salt Lake City, where there’s a skatepark and a climbing gym and guests never have to be afraid to fall.

 By Mark Fedeli